 Mick Morrissey has something of a dilemma.

-The St Martin’s chairman, whose side face All-Ireland champions Cuala on Sunday, is a former member of the south Dublin club.
+The St Martin’s chairman, whose side face All-Ireland champions Cuala today, is a former member of the south Dublin club.

 In fact, he won three senior county medals with the Dalkey team, their first titles in 1989, 1991 and 1994.
 He also represented the Dublin hurlers back in the day.

-So in Parnell Park on Sunday, he’ll come face to face with old team-mates and life-long friends.
+So in Parnell Park, he’ll come face to face with old team-mates and life-long friends.